nbrochec/nime2025/README.md

 ### 3. Run the notebook

 Open `nime2025.ipynb` in Jupyter and run all cells sequentially.
 It will guide you through:

 - Installing required Python packages
-- Splitting data and generating dataset
+- Generating dataset
 - Performing preprocessing and augmentation
 - Training the model and evaluating it
 - Exporting a TorchScript `.ts` model for real-time usage